 DEW conducts a large number of activities directed towards meeting the Board's responsibilities under the Act.
-Due to DEW receiving appropriation funding for the operation of the BGSH (including the payment of staff salaries), the revenue and expenditure relating to those activities are recognised in DEWs financial statements rather than the Board's.
+Due to DEW receiving appropriation funding for the operation of the BGSH (including the payment of staff salaries), the revenue and expenditure relating to those activities are recognised in DEW's financial statements rather than the Board's.
 Activities undertaken by DEW in support of the administration of the Act and the Board are disclosed in note 8.1.

 In accordance with the provisions of the Act, the Board has delegated certain functions to officers within DEW who provide certain technical and administrative support including the use of certain plant and equipment, office accommodation and various administrative services.
-The cost of the services provided that are identifiable with the activities of the Board and can be measured reliably, are met by the Board.
-Other support services that are not identifiable and/or cannot be measured reliably are provided free of charge and have not been recognised in these financial statements.